-COMP Superscalar (COMPSs) is a programming model which aims to ease the development of applications for distributed infrastructures, such as Clusters, Grids and Clouds.
-COMP Superscalar also features a runtime system that exploits the inherent parallelism of applications at execution time.
+COMP Superscalar (COMPSs) is a task-based programming model which aims to ease the development of applications for distributed infrastructures, such as large High-Performance clusters (HPC), clouds and container managed clusters.
+COMPSs provides a programming interface for the development of the applications and a runtime system that exploits the inherent parallelism of applications at execution time.

-For the sake of programming productivity, the COMPSs model has four key characteristics:
+To improve programming productivity, the COMPSs programming model has following characteristics:

 - Sequential programming: COMPSs programmers do not need to deal with the typical duties of parallelization and distribution, such as thread creation and synchronization, data distribution, messaging or fault tolerance.
-Instead, the model is based on sequential programming, which makes it appealing to users that either lack parallel programming expertise or are looking for better programmability. - Infrastructure unaware: COMPSs offers a model that abstracts the application from the underlying distributed infrastructure.
+Instead, the model is based on sequential programming, which makes it appealing to users that either lack parallel programming expertise or are looking for better programmability. - Agnostic of the actual computing infrastructure: COMPSs offers a model that abstracts the application from the underlying distributed infrastructure.
 Hence, COMPSs programs do not include any detail that could tie them to a particular platform, like deployment or resource management.
-This makes applications portable between infrastructures with diverse characteristics. - Standard programming languages: COMPSs is based on the popular programming language Java, but also offers language bindings for Python and C/C++ applications.
-This facilitates the learning of the model, since programmers can reuse most of their previous knowledge. - No APIs: In the case of COMPSs applications in Java, the model does not require to use any special API call, pragma or construct in the application; everything is pure standard Java syntax and libraries.
+This makes applications portable between infrastructures with diverse characteristics. - Single memory and storage space: the memory and file system space is also abtracted in COMPSs, giving the illusion that a single memory space and single file system is available.
+The runtime takes care of all the necessary data transfers. - Standard programming languages: COMPSs is based on the popular programming language Java, but also offers language bindings for Python (PyCOMPSs) and C/C++ applications.
+This makes it easier to learn the model since programmers can reuse most of their previous knowledge. - No APIs: In the case of COMPSs applications in Java, the model does not require to use any special API call, pragma or construct in the application; everything is pure standard Java syntax and libraries.
 With regard the Python and C/C++ bindings, a small set of API calls should be used on the COMPSs applications.